RafaelMoraesDias/Projeto-Solar-System/README.md

 To download the code:

 git clone git@github.com:RafaelMoraesDias/Projeto-Solar-System.git

-Enter the project root folder:
+Enter the project root folder: sd-019-a-project-solar-system

-cd 19-trybe-wallet
 Install the dependencies:
 npm install

-Launch the application in your browser:
+Launch the application in your browser: npm start

-npm start